SamSchultz-bit/project-4-team-2/README.md

 In this repository, you will find the Google Slides presentation, the results folder, the resources folder, and the cleaning.ipynb file where we cleaned our data, ran our models, and made changes to optimize them.
 The results folder contains the classification reports for each model before and after optimization changes.
 The resources folder that contains the main_ham folder and the main_spam folder with the raw data (retrieved from Kaggle).

 TLDR:
-- Main: Google Slides Presentatio, Results folder, Resource Folder, and Cleaning jupyter notebook.
+- Main: Google Slides Presentation (Project-4-Group-2: Ham vs Spam), Results folder, Resources Folder, and Cleaning jupyter notebook.
-  - Results folder: Classification reports
+  - Results folder: Classification reports and visualizations
   - Resources folder: main_ham and main_spam folders

 ## Data Source and Explanation:

 The dataset used was the "Email Spam Dataset (Extended) retrieved from Kaggle (cited below in resources).
-The original source is SpamAssasin's Old Public Corpus but was uploaded by a Kaggle user.
-The dataset has two zip folders.
+The original source is SpamAssasin's Old Public Corpus but was reuploaded and modified by the Kaggle user.
+The dataset has two zip folders for spam and ham emails.
 The main_ham folder contains 6,951 'ham' emails and the main_spam folder contains 2,398 'spam' raw email files.
 All of the data was collected from 2002-2005.

 ## Data Cleaning and Preprocessing:

-We must give credit to the original contributer, the user Maharshipandya from Kaggle.
-They contributed the notebook "Email Spam Classification [98%]" (also linked below in resource).
-Their notebook helped us successfully load and parse the files.
-We also made tweaks for how we structured our project.
+We must give credit to the original contributer, Kaggle user Maharshipandya.
+Along with reuploading the dataset with extendsions, they also contributed the notebook "Email Spam Classification [98%]" (also linked below in resource).
+Their notebook helped us successfully load, parse, and clean the raw data.
+We also made adjustments to their original code for how we structured our project.

 ### Steps:
 1. Load ham and spam emails